JetBrains/teamcity-investigations-auto-assigner/README.md

 * If a user is the only committer to the build, the user is responsible.
 * If a user is the only one who changed the files, whose names appear in the test or build problem error text, the user is responsible.
+* If a user was responsible for this problem previous time, the user is responsible.
 * If a user is set as the default responsible user, the user is responsible.

 ## Status